dodaa08/Trading-System/README.md

-# SellMeUp
+# TradingEngine

-This is a simple trading system web application built with React and Axios.
-It allows users to fetch their balance, view the order book, place buy/sell orders, and get quotes for specific quantities.
+This is a Trading Engine built with MERN.
+It allows users to fetch their balance, view the order book, place buy/sell Stocks, and get quotes for specific quantities.

 ---